Skip to content

 Don’t ignore warning lights

 A warning light on the dashboard can be very concerning when it suddenly appears, especially a check-engine warning light.
+Read our full warning light guide to learn what each symbol means.

 Most of the time, the car will continue to drive normally even after a light has appeared on the dash, but this doesn’t mean you should ignore it and continue to drive.
-Until the issue is diagnosed, it's impossible to know what's causing the problem and how much damage you might be causing by ignoring it.
+Until the issue is diagnosed, it's impossible to know what the problem is and how much damage you might be causing by ignoring it.
 You could just have a faulty sensor, or it could be a much more serious problem.

 Your car may go into reduced power or ‘limp mode’ if your vehicle detects a more serious problem.
 If this happens, you should call for breakdown assistance immediately.